Information asymmetry.

 The platform tracked cases but didn't help coaches.
 There were no data-driven recommendations, no predictive models, no way to diagnose a client's employability.

-We started with the coaches — not with screens.
-Co-creation workshops, atomic research, and a consolidated IA gave us the blueprint for a 12-month execution roadmap.
+We started with the coaches, not with screens.
+Co-creation workshops, atomic research, and a consolidated IA gave us the blueprint for a 12-to-16-month execution roadmap.

 Integrate external systems (FormSG, ABS) for client self-service.
 Extract data from existing sources to eliminate duplicate entry.
 Reduce cognitive load at every touchpoint.